pixaful/pixaful-live/site/content/blog/what-s-up-with-static-site-generators.md

 We could have used gulp for minify and concat, or even hugo pipes but we are still learning!

-We are using forestry.io to manage content, and have even working out how to create our own page builder using something called \[Forestry Blocks\]([https://forestry.io/docs/settings/fields/blocks/](https://forestry.io/docs/settings/fields/blocks/ "https://forestry.io/docs/settings/fields/blocks/")){target=_blank}
+We are using forestry.io to manage content, and have even working out how to create our own page builder using something called \[Forestry Blocks\]([https://forestry.io/docs/settings/fields/blocks/](https://forestry.io/docs/settings/fields/blocks/ "https://forestry.io/docs/settings/fields/blocks/")){target=_blank} `:grinning:`